-When is 13 Reasons Why season two released on Netflix?
+When was 13 Reasons Why season two released on Netflix?

 The cast is also set to include Ross Butler as Zach and Michele Selene Ang as Courtney.